Corruption Deep Dive

 All Corruption effects are now additive.
 This is a change from earlier PTR iterations and means that two 6% crit damage corruptions will now give you 12% instead of 12.36%.

 I won’t talk too much about the corruption negative effects here except to say that 39 is a reasonable “cap” starting out.
 You’ll be able to wear 2-3 corruption pieces right away.
-You’ll be able to compare Corrupted items in QE Live shortly after the patch goes live.
+You can compare most Corrupted items in QE Live.

 - Echoing Void now procs off healing spells in addition to damage spells.

 - Leech Corruption costs were changed from 10/15/20 to 17/28/45.
 These are now significantly weaker, though still incredible.
 They would have been too strong in Ny’alotha at previous values because multiple fights contain heavy rot damage.
-The article will be updated shortly.
+The article has been updated with the change.

 - Crit damage & healing was changed to increase crits by 2/3/4% down from 2/4/6%.